dalenewman/Cfg-NET/README.md

 A warning is something you ought to address, but the program should still work.

-We would report the errors and warnings to the end-user so they can fix them.
+Errors and warnings should be reported to the end-user so they can fix them.
 Here are some example errors:

 Remove the required fruit and...